ammaralnajim/CatsAutoencoderGA/README.md

 Important step is to verify that all PATH variables have existing directories

-More detailed explaination of cofig varaibles located at the [footer](#configuration-details)
+More detailed explanation of config varaibles located at the [footer](#configuration-details)

 ## Run
 After you configured everything you can run training with: